ROYA LOTFI Editor-in-Chief

 MAHRUKH CHAUDHRY Managing Editor

-Mahrukh Chaudhry (she/her) is a first-year MA student in NYU’s International Relations department.
+Mahrukh Chaudhry (she/her) is a second-year MA student in NYU’s International Relations department.
 She received her triple major in English, Political Science, and History from Christ University, India in 2019.
 Following graduation, she pursued a Post Graduate Diploma in Liberal Arts from Ashoka University, India in 2020.
 Mahrukh has previously done research under the Dean of Indian Foreign Service Institute, Ministry of External Affairs, India, in 2018.
 She has also worked with the UN Global Compact Network India to research the impact of pandemic on marginalized workers in the global apparel industry.
 She plans to pursue a PhD in Identity and Conflict with regional emphasis on South Asia.
 In her own time, Mahrukh enjoys hiking, reading historical fiction, and watching crime documentaries.

 SOPHIE SLADE Managing Editor